Machine-learning approaches to dispersion measure estimation for fast radio bursts: Data

 \subsection{Data Simulation}

 To simulate realistic FRB dynamic spectra (frequency–time waterfalls), we generated both the background noise and the FRB signal using parameter distributions consistent with observational data.
 Telescope characteristics, such as frequency bandwidth, frequency resolution, and sampling time, were incorporated to ensure that the simulated signals captured realistic instrumental effects.
+In particular, the time and frequency resolutions were not treated as free parameters, but were chosen to be broadly representative of CHIME instrumental characteristics, with a somewhat coarser effective time sampling adopted in the simulations.